 Every August Edinburgh swarms with comedians, singers, dancers, circus performers and of course theatre companies, all of whom are in town to present their wares at the Edinburgh International Festival and Edinburgh Festival Fringe.
-It should come as no surprise then that the city has a thriving arts scene for the remaining 11 months of the year – below are the best places to catch a glimpse of its theatrical side.
+It should come as no surprise then that the city has a thriving theatre and arts scene throughout the rest of the year - a calendar packed with great things to do.
+Below, we've picked the best theatres to catch a glimpse of Edinburgh's theatrical side, so go forth and enjoy.

 One of the oldest theatre buildings in the city, the Royal Lyceum has since 1965 been home to the Royal Lyceum Theatre Company, which produces a seasonal series of original and revived theatre productions for 48 weeks of every year, making it one of Scotland’s largest and most important producing companies.
 The range of work the company gets through is impressive, from restaged popular classics to work by new playwrights like Scotland’s DC Jackson and leftfield choices such as 'Dark Places', the debut theatrical script from Edinburgh crime author Ian Rankin.Read more